getherbie/herbie/example/site/pages/2-doc/3-contents/4-page-props.md

     title: A page with content segments
     ---

-    This text is assigned to default segment.
+    Content is assigned to the default segment.

     --- left ---

-    This text is assigned to left segment.
+    Content is assigned to the left segment.

     --- right ---

-    This text is assigned to right segment.
+    Content is assigned to the right segment.

 With this simple rule you can fill content of a page into several containers and address them within the layout.